Color theory for Fashion.

 The first chapter of my book “THE LANGUAGE OF FASHION DESIGN: 26 Principles Every Fashion Designer Should Know” on Rockport is ‘COLOR”.

-Monique Lhuillier, researched in my book, says that when growing up, she and her siblings were not allowed to wear black until they were adults.
+Monique Lhuillier, a fashion designer I researched for one of the 26 bios in my book, says that when growing up, she and her siblings were not allowed to wear black until they were 18.
 Amazing!
 See the power of color, the language of it?
-The CULTURE of it?

-To wrap up, Marcie Cooperman’s Color Theory Textbook is awesome. (about 90 dollars on Amazon).
+To wrap up, Marcie Cooperman’s Color Theory Textbook is awesome.

 It is literally an exhaustive text in its 320 loaded pages that is truly a self-study that goes FAR BEYOND the basics of color and gives you a deeply trained eye for DESIGN AND ART, PERIOD!!!